Generative models: VAEs, GANs, diffusion, transformers, NeRFs GitHub Copilot vs. ChatGPT: How do they compare?

 1. A generator, which is typically a convolutional neural network (CNN) that creates content based on a text or image prompt.

-2. A discriminator, typically a deconvolutional neural network that identifies authentic versus counterfeit images.
+2. A discriminator, typically a deconvolutional neural network that identifies authentic vs. counterfeit images.

-Before GANs, computer vision was mainly done with CNNs that captured lower-level features of an image, like edges and color, and higher-level features representing entire objects, said Adrian Zidaritz, founder of the Institute for a Stronger Democracy through Artificial Intelligence.
+Before GANs, computer vision was mainly done with CNNs that captured lower-level features of an image, such as edges and color, and higher-level features representing entire objects, said Adrian Zidaritz, founder of the nonprofit organization Stronger Democracy through Artificial Intelligence.
 The novelty of the GAN architecture resulted from its adversarial approach in which one neural network proposes generated images, while the other one vetoes them if they don't come close to the authentic images from a given data set.

 Today, researchers are exploring ways to use other neural network models, including transformers.